tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-agility/usage.md

 ## Integration

-There are two methods to integrate the plug-
+There are two methods to integrate the plug-in:
-in:

 * Using the user interface
 * Using a JSON file

 The tables in the *Configuration properties* topic describe the properties used to define integrations.

 ### Using the user interface